 Don’t worry, that’s not necessary.

-Just simply being aware of how you feel, understanding exactly what’s causing those negative feelings, and only when you fully understand your dislikes clearly in your own mind you can then express your feelings honestly and politely with enough clarity and structure to even gain understanding and respect (there is always a reason behind our feelings).
+Just simply being aware of how you feel, understanding exactly what’s causing those negative feelings, and when you fully understand your dislikes clearly in your own mind, you can then express your feelings honestly and politely, with enough clarity and structure to even gain understanding and respect from others.
+There is always a reason behind our feelings.

 If you are giving your reasons to go against a decision, its almost always beneficial to have an alternative option in mind.